sandeshAdhikary/beigemaps/README.md

    ```

 ### With Docker
 1. We provide a Dockerfile that tries to match the machine settings used in our experiments.
-This is a relatively bare-bones image that has the pre-requisites of running DM control experiment.
+This is a relatively bare-bones image that has the pre-requisites of running DM control experiments.
 Clone the repo, and build the Docker image.
 You might have to use sudo for docker commands.
    ```
    git clone git@github.com:sandeshAdhikary/beigemaps.git
    cd beigemaps